Emily Aleksy, LCSW, PMH-C (she/her)

 Perfectionism, self compassion, & mindfulness

-Entrepreneurs and professionals, particularly in the mental health & wellness fields
+Professionals, high achievers, & entrepreneurs, particularly in the mental health & wellness fields

 Brainspotting